Ten years ago, I woke up at 35 with a quiet, uncomfortable realization: I wasn’t where I thought I’d be.

 You don’t need to overhaul your entire life to do this.
 You don’t need more motivation.
 You need clarity about what you’re building and the patience to let consistent inputs compound.

-The hardest part isn’t execution.
-It’s deciding, deliberately, what kind of life you want to build.
+The hardest part is the pause.
+It is stopping long enough to decide, deliberately, what kind of life you actually want to build.

 Keep Reading